d3/d3-scale/README.md

 <a name="quantize_domain" href="#quantize_domain">#</a> <i>quantize</i>.<b>domain</b>([<i>domain</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/quantize.js "Source")

 If *domain* is specified, sets the scale’s domain to the specified two-element array of numbers.
 If the elements in the given array are not numbers, they will be coerced to numbers.
+The numbers must be in ascending order or the behavior of the scale is undefined.
 If *domain* is not specified, returns the scale’s current domain.

 <a name="quantize_range" href="#quantize_range">#</a> <i>quantize</i>.<b>range</b>([<i>range</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/quantize.js "Source")